- About Head & Neck Cancer

 About oral cancer

-Oral cancer is an increasingly common disease which has little understanding among the general public.
+Oral cancer is an increasingly common disease, yet the public has little understanding about it.
 In 2012, there were 61,400 new cases of oral cancer in Europe, proving this disease to be a cause for serious concern.
 Furthermore, oral cancer incidence has increased by 25% in the last 10 years.
 Oral cancers account for 2% of cancers worldwide, which totals 300,000 cases per year.

 Oral cancer refers to cancers that start in the mouth.
 This includes the:

 Inside lining of the cheeks and lips